mergestat/docs/blog/2023-04-26-finding-pins-in-docker/index.md

 ---
 title: Finding A Pin in a Docker Stack 🪡
 authors: [peterfreiberg]
-description: In this article, we will look at processes and techniques for finding `Dockerfile`s across git repos, and looking for specific image pinning practices.
+description: In this article, we will look at processes and techniques for finding `Dockerfile`s across git repos, looking for specific image pinning practices.
 We will use the lens of a DevSecOps persona assessing the current state of where we are using a know-your-code approach.
 image: ./dockerfile-locations.png
 tags: [mergestat, sql, docker, security, open-source, know your code]
 ---